The Wizard of Os

 A French translator who travelled with the Kotoko team informed them that he had overhead the Congolese officials planning a sinister strategy.
 Even before the coined dropped, they would lift up their captain to signify they’ve won, in order confuse the whole process and cheat their way to the title.

 Kotoko’s officials informed the match commissioner.
-The game was abandoned, with a third leg planned for Doula in Cameroon.
+The game was abandoned, with a third leg planned for Douala in Cameroon.

 “Unfortunately, we were absent during the third leg because officials of the Ghana Football Association failed to inform us of it,” Kofi, who was top scorer at that tournament with two goals, explains.